Anastasiia-Svintsova/Anastasiia-Svintsova/README.md

 I'm a Web and Mobile App Developer with experience in designing new features from idea to production, implementation of wireframes and design flows into high-performance software applications.
 I take into consideration the user experience while writing reusable and efficient code.
 I passionately combine good design, technology, and innovation in all my projects, which I follow from the first idea to release.

+## A little bit about me:

+- 🌸 Enjoy learning new technologies and sharing findings with my colleagues
+- 💪 Proactive, self-organized, and excel at developing mobile and web applications
+- 💡 Always open to talk about ideas, challenges, opportunities

 ## Skills
+* React.js
-* React (React Hooks, React Router)
+* React Native (Expo, React Native CLI)
-* Redux
+* Redux, Redux Toolkit
 * Typescript
-* JavaScript
+* Next.js
 * Sass(SCSS)
-* CSS3
-* HTML5
 * Firebase
+* GraphQL
+* react-i18next
+* Styling: Styled Components, Tailwind CSS, Bootstrap, Material UI
 * Task and Project Management: Git, Trello, Jira
-* Tools: Figma, NPM, Eslint, GitHub, GitLab, Visual Studio, Photoshop
-* Methodologies: BEM
+* Methodologies: Scrum / Agile
-* Operating systems: Windows, Linux
-* Algorithms: Solved 100+ algorithmic tasks
-* English: Upper-Intermediate